BabbieRobin/Kill-The-Robot/README.md

 # Kill-The-Robot
+This is a war simulation entertainment.
+In the APP you can arm your robot and kill your opponent!
+Enjoy the joy of victory!

+1.1--
 -- Modified attack effects to optimize overall performance -- Fixed a bug in the seventh round of resource calculation errors -- Fixed an issue with iPhone XS and iPhone XS Max game flashbacks.
+Already on the shelf, download address: https://itunes.apple.com/cn/app/kill-the-robot/id1445106302?mt=8